mindblowngaming/balldontlie-mcp/README.md

 - **get_teams**

-  - Get a list of teams for the NBA, NFL or MLB
+  - Gets the list of team from one of the following leagues NBA (National Basketball Association), MLB (Major League Baseball), NFL (National Football League)
   - Inputs:
     - `league` (enum ['NBA', 'NFL', 'MLB']): The sports league to get teams for

 - **get_players**

-  - Gets a list of players for the NBA, NFL or MLB
+  - Gets the list of players from one of the following leagues NBA (National Basketball Association), MLB (Major League Baseball), NFL (National Football League)
   - Inputs:
     - `league` (enum ['NBA', 'NFL', 'MLB']): The sports league to get players for
     - `firstName` (string, optional): The first name of the player to search for